Dragathor/MyHTML-CSSProjects/Readme.txt

 Version 1.1 - HTML Documents Assignment 2 Files with video and picture Version 1.11 - Moved all previous MyHTML&CSSProjects files into challenge 1 folder.
 Clearing space for new tasks Version 1.12 - Move files back to main folder
 Version 1.13 Moved files back into Challenge 1 folder (it worked yay!)

+Version 1.2 - Created new folder for HTML Documents Assignment for use with task (Create two navigatabel html files with picture and youtube video embed)